 Review the Company’s directors and officers insurance.

-Oversight of Corporate Governance Policies and Governance Documents
+Corporate Governance Policies and Governance Documents

 Periodically review the Company’s organizational documents, and, if appropriate, recommend changes to the Board.

-Review and approve related person transactions in accordance with the Company’s Related Person Transactions policy and associated disclosure.
+Review and approve related person transactions in accordance with the Company’s Related Person Transactions Policy and associated disclosure.
 Report approved related person transactions to the Board.

-As it determines appropriate, consider other matters of corporate governance and make recommendations to the Board regarding, or take action with respect to, such matters.
+Monitor and review evolving corporate governance trends and best practices, and as it determines appropriate, consider other matters of corporate governance and make recommendations to the Board regarding, or take action with respect to, such matters.

 Review the strategy, policies and practices with respect to the philanthropic programs of the Company and foundations significantly supported by the Company.